 Why do you love Fitbit?

-As I mentioned, I want to stay fit now that my professional career is over, and my Fitbit Surge is the perfect tool to help me do that.
-I wear my Fitbit Surge all the time—it measures my heart rate, counts my steps, and maps my runs.
+As I mentioned, I want to stay fit now that my professional career is over, and my Fitbit Ionic is the perfect tool to help me do that.
+I wear my Fitbit Ionic all the time—it measures my heart rate, counts my steps, and maps my runs.
 It seamlessly syncs with my computer, and I can connect with my Strava account and share my run experiences, too.
 I like that it’s easy to use and basically idiot-proof, which is always my weakness with technology.
-My Fitbit Surge is a robust piece of technology, and it looks pretty slick and smart on my arm.
+My Fitbit Ionic is a robust piece of technology, and it looks pretty slick and smart on my arm.

 What do you love most about your job or sport?